George C. Creal Jr., P.C.,

 Atlanta, GA 30316

-A seven year driving history from the Georgia State Patrol and criminal history record from the Georgia Criminal Information Center (GCIC) is important in deciding on an appropriate defense strategy.
-Information on how to obtain a Georgia Criminal history record
+A seven-year driving history from the Georgia State Patrol and a criminal history record from the Georgia Criminal Information Center (GCIC) is important in deciding on an appropriate defense strategy.

 For further information regarding GCIC, contact: